 Shortly after arriving at our house, our new pet demonstrated his “quietness” with the first of countless howls that beagles are known for.
 And so began the saga of Luke Skybarker as a part of our family.

 The name Luke Skybarker is homage to our family’s (well, at least the guys in our family) intense fondness for all things Star Wars.
-Over the years, we have seen all the movies (on opening night in theaters, then countless times on DVD), acquired many LEGO sets of SW characters, read dozens of books about the series, and even dressed as SW characters at Halloween.
+Over the years, we have seen all the movies (on opening night in theaters, then countless times on DVD, and now repeatedly on Disney+), acquired many LEGO sets of SW characters, read dozens of books about the series, and even dressed as SW characters at Halloween.
 So it’s no surprise that our howling new addition should be given the name Luke Skybarker.

 After a short while, though, I was sure we had misnamed him.
 Due to his adorable cuteness but all puppy-like actions, we soon had a Bark Vader on our hands, because he definitely went over to the dark side.